Iliotibial Band stretches can make a big difference to back, hip and knee problems.

 The Iliotibial Band (ITB) is a thick band of fibrous tissue that runs down the outside of your leg from your pelvis to your knee.
 Some of the buttock and hip muscles attach to it and the ITB co-ordinates how these muscles work and stabilises the knee.

-1) The Knee: Iliotibial Band Syndrome.
-Common in long distance runners.
+1. Iliotibial Band Syndrome - Common in long distance runners.
 Causes pain on the outer side of the knee and thigh.
+Learn More >

-2) The Hip: Trochanteric Bursitis.
-Causing pain and acute tenderness on the outer side of the hip
+2. Trochanteric Bursitis - Causing pain and acute tenderness on the outer side of the hip

 Intro: This is my favourite of all the iliotibial band stretches